Alan Ruddock: Japan period

 Whenever Morihei Ueshiba took a class Ruddock "tried to pay close attention to what he did, but it must be remembered, not one of any sensei's class was a lesson as we might think of it.
 The sensei did a 'technique' and then everyone got up and tried to replicate what had been done.
 If they came to 'help' you it was merely a straightforward re-enactment of what they had done initially.
 The only one who 'taught' in our western understanding was Koichi Tohei who had been to Hawaii and parts of the United States.
 Koichi Tohei was the only sensei who gave lessons or spoke to foreigners in English.
 His style was very free....
 Now he is known for Ki Aikido.
 I attended all of the lessons he gave in a small dojo in Iidabashi."

 There were only a few foreigners at the Hombo dojo at that time, including Henry Kono.
 Kono was a Canadian of Japanese descent and the only foreigner present at the time who was able to speak Japanese thus providing a 'bridge' for the gaijin students and allowing him to gather certain insights about the essence of what Morihei Ueshiba was doing.

 Ruddock trained every day of the week at the Hombo Dojo.
 During this period Ruddock was the only Irishman and Ken Cottier was the only Englishman training under Ueshiba.
-There were five or six Americans including George Willard and Terry Dobson with Henry Kono being the only Canadian.
+There were five Americans including George Willard and Terry Dobson with Henry Kono being the only Canadian.
 There were a few Japanese women who trained and two foreigners, Joanne Shimamoto (who later married Akira Tohei) who was an American like Virginia Mayhew who was Nidan and set up the Hong Kong Aikikai prior to Kenneth Cottier.